ivanjovanovic/sicp/3.1/notes.md

 functional approach to programming brings but we should see introduction of changing state only as tool for the cases where it is needed.

-As said, we will hae to introduce new model of computation, which will be defined and esplained as environmental model of computation.
+As said, we will have to introduce new model of computation, which will be defined and esplained as environmental model of computation.

 ## Assignment and local state